LA VERNE, CITY OF

 Job Classification: Firefighter/Paramedic

-The City of La Verne is currently hiring for Firefighter-Paramedic positions!
-Prompt application and testing is encouraged.
-Initial review for applications will be May 16, 2019.
+The City of La Verne is currently hiring for open Firefighter-Paramedic positions!
+This is an ongoing application process, and prompt application and testing are encouraged.

 Candidates must complete the department application, located here.
 Completed applications must be uploaded through your NTN account.
 Those that have submitted NTN test scores but have not submitted an application with supporting documents may not be considered further in the process.
 Please ensure you have completed all necessary steps!